grpc-ecosystem/polyglot/README.md

 * OAuth integration for authenticated requests
 * Ability to parse .proto files at runtime
+* Support for receiving streams of responses

 ## Upcoming features

-* Handling responses which are streams of messages
 * Executing the full OAuth dance (rather than relying on a refresh token on disk)
 * Binary distribution
-* Library distribution on Maven Central
 * Building on Mac and Windows
-* More convenient configuration of defaults, e.g., OAuth servers, flag values, etc.